10 Holiday Pet Safety Tips

 Warm fireplaces and the glow of candles evoke strong holiday memories.
 However, roasting chestnuts over an open fire can be a serious risk for playful and curious pets.
 Fortunately, you can still enjoy the ambiance of fires and candles while staying mindful of pet safety.
 Your holiday home for pets can be both lovely and safe.

 Keep candles out of reach where a pet cannot knock them over or brush past.
-Always use a secure fireplace screen.
+A simple swipe of a fluffy tail can end in disaster.
+Always use a secure fireplace screen to block access to open flames and hot embers.
 Snuff out candles and douse fireplace embers completely before leaving your pet unattended with them.

 3. Dangerous Decorations